 The kids from Parkland were a major story all trough 2018 - from Valentines day to the mid term elections on November 6th.
 I have been following many of them since February.
 They have inspired me in many ways.

 Today Carol and I received a flyer in the mail from our local Member of Parliament asking our opinion of Andrew Sheer's attempt to repeal Bill C-71.
 This is Canada's bill to provide reasonable background checks for those wishing to purchase firearms.
-I am completely in support of keeping C-71 in space and enhancing it.
+I am completely in support of keeping C-71 in place and enhancing it.

 I was completely startled by this old photo.
 I am certain that it was from the southern US but still it hit me pretty hard.
 It was not that long ago.
 I was not yet 20 years old.
 White privilege still exists.
 White privilege is still ugly.